 Babies under 6 months old are at increased risk of dehydration.
 You should seek medical advice if they develop acute diarrhoea.
 Breast feeds or bottle feeds should be encouraged as normal.
 You may find that your baby's demand for feeds increases.
 You may also be advised to give extra fluids (either water or rehydration drinks) in between feeds.

-It is sensible to consider buying oral rehydration sachets for children before you travel.
+If you are travelling to a destination at high risk for traveller's diarrhoea, you might want to consider buying oral rehydration sachets for children before you travel.
 These can provide a perfect balance of water, salts and sugar for them and can be used for fluid replacement.
 Remember that, as mentioned above, safe water is needed to reconstitute the sachets.

 If your child vomits, wait 5-10 minutes and then start giving drinks again but more slowly (for example, a spoonful every 2-3 minutes).
 Use of a syringe can help in younger children who may not be able to take sips.